zmillman/paperclip-normalize/README.md

 ## Normalizing Video ##

 `paperclip-normalize` also detects video file formats and works with FFMPEG to normalize the audio track.
-See [paperclip-ffmpeg's documentation](https://github.com/owahab/paperclip-ffmpeg) for information on installing FFMPEG.
+See [paperclip-ffmpeg's documentation](https://github.com/owahab/paperclip-ffmpeg) for information on installing and using FFMPEG.

 In your model: